Gasoline theft: From vehicle tanks

+In addition to telematics, companies often employ physical security measures such as locking fuel caps and installing anti-siphoning devices that prevent a hose from being inserted into the tank.
+These technologies and practices help to reduce costs, prevent fraud, and improve the overall efficiency of fleet operations.
+While some thieves have turned to high-tech electronic devices to steal fuel, these are typically used to trick gas station pumps into dispensing fuel without payment, rather than to steal directly from vehicle tanks.

 From filling stations

 Gasoline theft (sometimes known colloquially as fill and fly, gas and dash, and drive-off in the US and bilking in the UK) is the removal of gasoline from a station without payment.
 The thief will usually use some form of decoy to prevent nearby witnesses from noticing the lack of payment until they have left the station.
 Common decoys include pretending to press the wrong buttons after the credit card are swiped or having multiple people get gas at the same time, with one paying for another person and the other running off with both cars.

 With typical gas thefts costing station owners in the range of $50 per incident, many stores have fought back by installing better video equipment and requiring prepayment.

 Since the oil price increases after 2004, a surge in fuel theft has occurred, which has included license plate thefts (when gasoline is stolen with the vehicle having the original tags and the vehicle tags identifying the registered owner).